FredHutch/hutchRshiny/README.md

 ### Run the tool

-For Fred Hutch internal users, go to [https://shinymicrobiome.fredhutch.org](https://shinymicrobiome.fredhutch.org).
+Go to [https://shinymicrobiome.fredhutch.org](https://shinymicrobiome.fredhutch.org) for a live version of the tool.
-For others, download this GitHub repository and follow the [instructions](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/) to run locally.
+For local execution, download this GitHub repository and follow the [instructions](https://shiny.rstudio.com/tutorial/written-tutorial/lesson7/) to run.

 ### Input Data